 1.Pipe culvert (single or multiple):

-If the channel’s width is high then we will go for multiple pipe culvert, they are very well suited for large flows.
+If the channel’s width is high then we will go for multiple pipe culvert as they are very well suited for large flows.

-The diameter of pipe culvert is from 1- 6 meters made of concrete, steel, etc.
+The diameter of pipe culvert is 1- 6 meters made of concrete, steel, etc.

 2.Pipe arc culvert (single or multiple):

-Pipe arch culvert looks like half-circle shaped culverts, they are suitable for large water flows & must be stable.
+Pipe arch culvert looks like half-circle shaped culverts, they are suitable for large water flows.

 As they are in an arched shape, fishes and drainage are smooth moves to the outlet without being stocked at the bottom or inlet of the channel.

-This can also be provided in many numbers depending on the requirement, also enhance beautiful appearance.
+This can also be provided in many numbers depending on the requirement to enhance beautiful appearance.